nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing a Teaching Assistant: `edit`

-Edits a teaching assistant in TAManager.
+You can change the details of a teaching assistant in TAManager.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [tele/TELEGRAM] [t/TAG]... [c/COURSE_CODE]... [h/HOUR]`